wowsiddanth/tp/docs/UserGuide.md

 1. Open up the **Settings** window either by clicking the **Settings** button or by typing in `settings` into the command box.

 2. Click the dropdown menu, and pick a color.
-You can pick a custom color as well. <br><br>

    ![pre-selected](images/user-guide/pre-selected.PNG)